 To sum up, a one-page website technically serves a purpose of maintaining an online presence, however, it needs to be more complex if you want it to bring new customers.

-Building a website can also make the process of marketing easier for real estate agents and agencies.
+Real estate agents and agencies that decide to create a website for real estate business purposes also can expect the process of marketing to get easier.
 For instance, a web platform can allow you to advertise the property and your services via search engine marketing and pay-per-click marketing.

 On top of that, you can use a website for content marketing, meaning you can write helpful blog posts there or even start a podcast.
 What is more, a website can help agents make more valuable and therefore effective content by providing access to detailed analytics reports on how users interact with the platform.